devXpraAddy/ems-backend/README.md

 ## Overview

 The **Employee Management System (EMS)** is a Spring Boot application designed to manage employee data.
 It provides RESTful APIs for creating, retrieving, updating, and deleting employee records.
-The project uses Maven for dependency management and follows a layered architecture to separate concerns.
+T[...]

 ## Features